metauni/orb/README.md

 A typical example: waypoints are located in front of metaboards, and an orb follows a speaker from board to board.

+**NOTE** that installing the Orb System will, by default, make players listen from the location of their head rather than the position of their camera (which is the default in Roblox).
+You can change this behaviour by setting `Config.ListenFromPlayer` to `false`.

 ## Installation

 Download the release, drag the `metaorb.rbxmx` file into `ServerScriptService` and then tag the objects you wish to play the role of orbs with the tag `metaorb`.
 Optionally tag some parts (usually invisible) with the tag `metaorb_waypoint` and `metaorb_poi`.